tranhelen/tranhelen/_posts/2016-05-03-designeducation.md

 What formal education has, and what teaching practioners still really haven't figured out, is how to nurture critical thinking.
 They do this in an environment that's condusive to being completely off the mark.
 If you want to wax poetic about how that poem is a commentary about the heartbreaking torture of unrequited love, you can, but it's probably just about STDs.* Writing an essay about a singular topic isn't very encouraged these days although we could all benefit from just a bit more structured thinking.

 So what does formal education lack?
 Practical skills.
-Dealing with idealistic and theoretical solutions.
+Dealing with decisions between idealistic or pragmatic solutions.
 Encouragement of initative and resourcefulness.

 ## Ebooks, bootcamps, and interactive apps